 It comes with a flat lid that can be used while brewing and for storing your coffee in the pitcher.
 This is important because with the plunger lid in place, the pitcher needs more space in the fridge because the height is much taller with the plunger pulled up.

 Traditional french press coffee makers are usually made of glass, the Bodum pitcher is made of plastic, with the plunger filter made of stainless steel, and a silicone ring around the plunger and the separate storage lid.

 While some users have successfully used the Bodum for hot coffee, I would select a heat resistant glass pitcher if you plan to make both hot and cold coffee with your pitcher.

 That said, materials is largely personal preference, some people avoid plastics in any food preparation and for others this is not an issue.

 Immersion cold brew is based on soaking coffee in water for a period of time, which means we need a way to separate the grounds from the water before drinking.

-Pitcher brewers are often differentiated by the type of filtration.
-Some use a built-in filter basket while others are like a French press.
+One thing that makes various pitcher brewers different from each other is the type of filtration.
+Some have a built-in filter basket, while others are similar to a French press.